 Final salary pensions may be gold-plated, but are you also sitting on a transferrable gold mine?
-Neil Adams of Drewberry Wealth weighs up the pros and cons of transferring to a personal pension, and offers a way to calculate your potential benefits.
+We weigh up the pros and cons of transferring to a personal pension, offering a way to calculate your potential benefits.

 Gold-plated.
 Gold standard.
 Or how about the less glitzy ‘copper-bottomed’ or ‘cast-iron guarantee’?
-However you look at it, final salary (or defined benefit) pensions have a formidable reputation as the pinnacle of retirement savings, the most attractive option available.
+However you look at it, final salary (or defined benefit) pensions have a formidable reputation as the pinnacle of retirement savings and the most attractive option available.

-Yet final salary schemes are becoming as scarce as… well, gold dust.
-Existing schemes are slamming the door to new members, and only the largest employers and the public sector still offer them.
-As a result, the number of people who still have such pensions is dwindling fast.
+Yet final salary schemes are becoming scarce.
+Existing schemes are slamming the door to new members, and only the largest employers and parts of the public sector still offer them.
+As a result, the number of people with these pensions is dwindling fast.

 The decline of final salary schemes

 Why are so many final salary schemes closing?
 In a word: affordability.
-Pensioners today are living longer, while the investment performance of many funds has been underwhelming.
-As a result the cost of providing final salary pensions has spiralled upwards, triggering some serious alarm bells.
+Pensioners are living longer, while the investment performance of many funds has been underwhelming.
+So, the cost of providing these has spiralled.

 Should I transfer my pension?

-That’s a tricky question, and one that will depend entirely on your circumstances.
-A good way to start is to estimate your transfer value with the Drewberry Final Salary Pension Transfer Value Calculator.
-Enter some basic details and it will provide you with an estimate of what your transfer value might be.
+You can estimate your transfer value with the Drewberry Final Salary Pension Transfer Value Calculator.
+Enter some details and you’ll get an estimate of what your transfer value might be.

-In 2005 the government set up the Pension Protection Fund (PPF) as the pension provider of last resort for those whose final salary schemes end up underwater.
-However, the pension the PPF offers you if your own fund becomes insolvent before you retire is subject to a maximum cap, so it could be a lot less than you were expecting.
+In 2005, the government set up the Pension Protection Fund (PPF) as the pension provider of last resort for those whose final salary schemes end up going under.
+But the pension the PPF offers if your own fund becomes insolvent before you retire is capped, so it could be a lot less than you were expecting.

 The advantages of transferring a final salary pension

-One of the biggest draws for those considering transferring out of their final salary scheme is the far greater level of flexibility when it comes to accessing your retirement savings.
+One of the biggest benefits for those considering transferring out of their final salary scheme is greater flexibility when accessing your retirement savings.

 Control income tax and inheritance tax

-You can also maintain better control over income tax.
-By entering an arrangement such as drawdown, you can also adjust the yearly income you receive to prevent you spilling over into a higher tax bracket.
-However, if your final salary scheme shoves you up a tax band from the outset, there’s not really much you can do.
+You can also have better control over income tax.
+By entering an arrangement such as drawdown, you can adjust the yearly income you receive to prevent you reaching a higher tax bracket.
+But if your final salary scheme pushes you into a higher tax band from the outset, there’s not really much you can do.

 Advice on pension transfers

-If you’re thinking of transferring out of your final salary pension scheme, you should always seek independent financial advice before proceeding.
+If you’re considering transferring out of your final salary pension scheme, you should always seek independent financial advice before proceeding.
 In any case, if your transfer value is over £30,000 then seeking advice is a regulatory requirement.